esl/MongooseIM/doc/user-guide/Bootstrap-Scripts.md

 # Bootstrap scripts

-Scripts are located in `rel/files/scripts/` directory in the MongooseIM repository.
+The scripts are located in the `rel/files/scripts/` directory in the MongooseIM repository.

-By default `bootstrap` command executes `bootstrap01-hello.sh`, which just prints the information below:
+By default the `bootstrap` command executes `bootstrap01-hello.sh`, which just prints the information below:

 ```erlang
 ./_build/prod/rel/mongooseim/bin/mongooseimctl bootstrap